Wang-Ji20/Wang-Ji20.github.io/source/_posts/plt01.md

 This code is from my first compiler project: C to LLVM IR.
 These domain knowledge can be ignored.
 We can just look at the code.

 Of course, the current I recognize these comment bad.
-They just repeats what the real C++ code does, so they are just redundency.
-Not only redundent, but also harmful.
+They just repeats what the real C++ code does, so they are just redundancy.
+Not only redundant, but also harmful.
 If I changed the code and the comment remain unchanged, then the comment obsoletes and mislead readers.
 I know I should delete them.

 This is a simple example, but the problem is not such simple, especially when we think codes as "comments" for humans.
 Really, why only comments are comments?
 We all know that computer does not reads C++ programs.
 They are read by us.
 So they *are* comments.
 They should be as clear as possible.